ehaynie63/ml-design-docs/README.md

-***Year 1 Cost of Development & Maintenance Metrics*** See tables 3 and 4 for MVP and monthly maintenance cost breakdowns.
+***Year 1 Cost of Development & Maintenance Metrics*** See Tables 3 and 4 for MVP and monthly maintenance cost breakdowns.

 * MVP cost of $14,617.46
 * Maintenance costs of $10,494